 For most positions, a statement notifying potential applicants of the requirement for appropriate job related background check(s) was included in the individual job postings.
 Search committees for tenure-track faculty positions will inform candidates of the university’s background check requirements during the selection process.
 HR provides language for notifying a candidate about the background check process below.

 Suggested Language for Candidate Notification

 The university conducts job-related background checks prior to hire in order to ensure a safe and secure work environment in which university faculty, staff, students, resources, and assets are protected, while protecting the integrity and confidentiality of information gathered during the evaluation.

 Background checks are normally conducted on the finalist only following the issuance of a contingent offer of employment.
 At this point in the hiring process, you would be asked to authorize the university to conduct the background check.
-You would be provided with authorization and disclosure forms that require identifying information, including other names used, Social Security Number and birthdate, driver license number, all addresses for the prior 7 years, and conviction history.
+You would be provided with online authorization and disclosure forms that require identifying information, including other names used, Social Security Number and birthdate, current address, and contact information.